tohuwabohu/puppet-drupal/README.md

 The module uses [Drush](https://github.com/drush-ops/drush) and the Drush makefiles to manage a Drupal site configuration.
 So everytime any of the Puppet configuration changes, the whole site will be rebuild from ground.
 To be able to do this, the site configuration (`settings.php`) and `files` have to be kept outside of the actual Drupal site.
-Furthermore, the current state doesn't support multi-site configurations.
+Furthermore, multi-site configurations are currently not supported.

 The structure of the three major properties (`modules`, `themes` and `libraries`) translates directly to the Drush makefile format.
 See [here](https://github.com/drush-ops/drush/blob/master/examples/example.make) for an example of the